Back to blog

 Direct application to the university

-Many universities use their own online portals.
+Many institutions use their own online portals.

 Application via uni-assist